2025 Pool Options Study

 • A Pool Concept Workshop on September 7th, where participants reviewed and discussed potential design concepts & ranked amenities and priorities.

-• Concept 1: Renovation of the existing pool, including new locker rooms, offices, and a lobby
+Renovation of the existing pool, including new locker rooms, offices, and a lobby.
+The pool area would be enclosed by a tent.

-• Concept 2: Full replacement of the pool with a new layout and updated features, maintaining the same square footage as Concept 1
+Full replacement of the pool with a new layout and updated features, maintaining the same square footage as Concept 1.
+The pool area would be enclosed by a building with a roof.

-• Concept 3: Full replacement with a slightly larger facility and a different layout, designed to support future growth in community use and programming
+Full replacement with a slightly larger facility and a different layout, designed to support future growth in community use and programming.
+This concept layout is all on one floor.
+The pool area would be enclosed by a building with a roof.

 • Background on the Pool Options Study